mesosphere/marathon/docs/native-docker-private-registry.md

 ## Registry  2.0 - Docker 1.6 and up

-To supply credentials to pull from a private repository, add a `docker.tar.gz` file to the `uris` field of your app.
+To supply credentials to pull from a private registry, add a `docker.tar.gz` file to the `uris` field of your app.
 The `docker.tar.gz` file should include the `.docker` folder and the contained `.docker/config.json`

 ### Step 1: Tar/Gzip credentials

-1. Login to the private repository manually.
+1. Login to the private registry manually.
 Login creates a `.docker` folder and a `.docker/config.json` in the users home directoy

     ```bash
     $ docker login some.docker.host.com